 Daisy Franklin is an adventuress, rabblerouser, and all-around snarky bon viveur.
 She worked in the music business for ten years and it made her absolutely miserable.
 Now she works as a freelance writer and is working on her first book, 'Live to Fail Another Day'.

-Lucas is a recent graduate and journalist in training who's usually found in London cinemas, cafes, and bookshops, buying books he'll never read.
-When he's not watching or writing about movies and TV he's either asleep or drinking himself (responsibly) to an early grave.
+Lucas is a film nerd who's usually found in London cinemas, cafes, and bookshops, buying books he'll never read.
+When he's not watching or writing about movies & TV, he's asleep.

 Kristi Shimek is an LA-based filmmaker and lover of cinema.
 When she's not editing at a nearby post-house, she can be found on her couch with a bowl of popcorn and her cat taking in the latest TV show, or at the nearby movie theater watching the latest & greatest.

 Bethany is a recent graduate who dreams of making her own award-winning film, but for now writes about other media.
 She’s a child a heart specializing in hot takes on animated family movies (and sometimes other films & TV).

 An estimated 90% of Nick’s thoughts revolve around film, television, and award shows.
 After writing movie reviews since age 15, his love of journalism & entertainment has only flourished.

 AJ Freeman is chairman of the Department of Enthusiasm.
 In this self-appointed, publically confirmed role, he is tasked with enjoying life and making damn sure others do too.

 Alan Kelly is the author of the pulp fiction novella 'Let Me Die a Woman'.
 He has contributed to FEARnet, Rue Morgue, Dread Central, Gay Times, Peaches Christ and ran a queer fear series at Blumhouse.com.